chirpley/docs/docs/source/asbrand.rst

   View of the like service with 8 selected cards.

-Once you select a card in the center of the screen, you'll be able to set the content for these cards in a form on the rightside.
+Once you select a card in the center of the screen, you'll be able to set the content for these cards in a form on the right side.
 This can be done one by one or in batch.
 The questions in the form are related to the service you're working on.
-Below you will find an overview of the questions per servicetype.
+Below you will find an overview of the questions per service-type.

 ============  ==========